Online Conference: 20 & 21 January 2021, 2:30pm to 6:00pm daily

 Schools across the country are redesigning their curriculum offer in light of significant changes to the Ofsted inspection framework, and a national rejection of narrow curricula and teaching to the test.

-The event will feature two keynotes focused on whole-school and subject-specific curriculum design.
+Day 1 of the conference focuses on whole-school and subject-specific curriculum design.
 We will bust the myths of curriculum planning and intent and we will draw upon the best research evidence to help delegates evaluate their own school’s work.

 - research-based curriculum design